Indigenous Resource Centres at Georgian

 Services and supports

 Not sure what you want to do and need some guidance?
-The community liaison is knowledgeable on all things Georgian College and is available to help you choose a program that’s right for you.
-The community liaison can help you with the application process, assist with funding connections including scholarships, bursaries and band funding, and provide a campus tour.
+The community liaison officer is knowledgeable on all things Georgian College and is available to help you choose a program that’s right for you.
+The community liaison officer can help you with the application process, assist with funding connections including scholarships, bursaries and band funding, and provide a campus tour.

 Visiting Elder program